replicatedhq/replicated-starter-helm/examples/determined-ai/README.md

 # Examples

-All of the below examples are snippets from the full example in this directory.
+All of the below examples are snippets from the full example chart in this directory

 ## Embedded vs. External Database